quilt/EIPs/EIPS/eip-aa.md

 ### Disallow opcodes that access external data

 An important property of traditional transactions is the ability to validate them in constant time.
-This is due to the finite validity requirements of traditional transactions (e.g. signature recovery & nonce / balance check).
+This is due to the minimal number of validity requirements traditional transactions need to have validated (e.g. signature, nonce, and balance checks).

-Allowing Abstract Accounts to access external data before they calls `PAYGAS` makes it possible to write validation logic with infinite validity requirements.
-Although clients can bound the validation computation to some rational amount, it's impossible to bound the space of potential validity dependencies.
+Allowing AA contracts to access external data before they call `PAYGAS` makes it possible to write validation logic that depends on a large number of external values.
+Although clients can bound the validation computation to some rational amount with gas, they can't easily bound the number of transactions that depend on the same, arbitrary data.

 This can be extorted to create long, opaque chains of dependent transactions that can be completely invalidated by a single new transaction.
 This forces miners to revalidate each one in the order they intend to include them in a block, creating a denial-of-service vector.

-To avoid this, Abstract Accounts must be validatable in constant time.
+To avoid this, AA contracts must be validatable in constant time.
 This is achieved by removing their ability to rely on data external to their own account.
 Miners can then adjust the number of AA transactions they are willing to validate per account on an as-needed basis.